mozilla/awsboxen/README.rst

   * `awsboxen info <stack-name> <resource-name>` to get information about particular resources in the stack.
 May be useful for e.g. listing all the instances in an auto-scale group.
+  * avoid re-building AMIs when they haven't actually changed; for example we could identify BuildScript AMIs by the hash of their build script rather than the hash of the entire git repo.
   * Add a "deploy --dry-run" command which prints a summary of the changes that will be made, and highlights any potential downtime or destruction of existing resources.